corsairmarks/combined_silfae_revisited/mod/README.md

 ### Partial Overrides

-This mod also alters the requirements for ruler-stratum jobs and some "complex" specialist/complex drone-stratum jobs.
+This mod also alters the requirements for ruler-stratum jobs and some "complicated" specialist/complex drone-stratum jobs.
 Only Xechiros can work the majority of ruler jobs (Ganglions can be Head Researchers), and Drones cannot work any jobs that require "thinking" (similar to syncretic proles or zombies).
 Jobs have also been re-weighted so the Holowarriors prefer military jobs.
 These overrides _also_ mean that this mod will need to be explicitly updated any time Paradox makes changes to the overridden jobs.

 Job overrides:

 * Ruler: `head_researcher`
 * Specialist: `enforcer`
 * Worker:`soldier`
-* Gestalt: `patrol_drone`, `warrior_drone`
+* Gestalt: `coordinator`, `evaluator`, `synapse_drone`, `brain_drone`, `calculator`, `patrol_drone`, `warrior_drone`, `chronicle_drone`
+* Event-related: `dimensional_portal_researcher_gestalt`, `space_time_anomaly_researcher_gestalt`

 Job-related triggers overridden:

-* `complex_specialist_job_check_trigger` Holodrones can't do complex work
+* `complex_specialist_job_check_trigger` Holodrones and Holowarriors can't do complicated work but they are smart enough for non-complicated specialist/drone jobs
-* `can_think` Holodrones aren't very smart
 * `is_organic_species` most Holofrixits qualify as organic
 * `is_robotic_species` Holofrixigrams are entirely mechanical